Legal Header

 Emerging Resources

-The capital expenditure forecast for emerging resources is based on public announcements for hydrogen, helium, geothermal, and lithium projects, including projected capacity additions described in the emerging resources forecast.
+The capital expenditure historical and forecast for emerging resources are estimated based on public announcements for hydrogen, helium, geothermal, and lithium projects, including projected capacity additions described in the emerging resources forecast.